GPA (Grade Point average)

-Your GPA is an important metric that summarizes your academic performance throughout high school.
+Your Grade Point Average (GPA) is an important metric that summarizes your academic performance throughout high school.
 It considers all your grades and averages them together to arrive at a cumulative grade, then converts them into a numerical scale.
 The traditional GPA scale ranges from 0.0 to 4.0, but some schools use a weighted GPA scale that goes higher to account for more difficult classes like AP, dual credit, and IB.
 An A is worth more than in a standard class and could translate into a 5.0 or even a 6.0 GPA.
-It's essential to understand the grading system at your school to calculate your GPA accurately.
+It’s essential to understand the grading system at your school to calculate your GPA accurately.

 Here’s a conversion chart that shows all the possible GPAs and their corresponding letter grades and percentages: